Chakrian

 Chakrian is a village in union council Langay (near Mangowall) in Gujrat District of Pakistan.
+It is situated 23 kilometers west of the city of Gujrat.

 Demographics

-The village has a population of around 5000.
-It is situated 23 kilometers west of the city of Gujrat.
-It is one of the very backward villages of Gujrat where electricity came in the late 1980s.
+The village has a population of around 5,000.

 History

 The village was named after Sardar Chakar Singhan, a Sikh chieftain.
 In the 17th century, the Sufi saint Shah Sharif converted the residents of the village to Islam.

 Sports

 Volleyball, cricket, Kabaddi and badminton are popular sports.